Metrication: United States

-A measuring cup, manufactured and sold in the United States (circa 1980), features graduations in both metric and US customary systems.
+A measuring cup, manufactured and sold in the United States (circa 1980), features graduations in both metric and U.S. customary systems.
 Held in the right hand, a person would have the metric graduations in front, facing them; but they might hold it in their left hand, and read from the customary graduations.

 Over time, the metric system has influenced the United States through international trade and standardisation.
 The use of the metric system was made legal as a system of measurement in 1866 and the United States was a founding member of the International Bureau of Weights and Measures in 1875.
 The system was officially adopted by the federal government in 1975 for use in the military and government agencies, and as preferred system for trade and commerce.
 Attempts in the 1990s to make it mandatory for federal and state road signage to use metric units failed and it remains voluntary.

 A 1992 amendment to the Fair Packaging and Labeling Act (FPLA), which took effect in 1994, required labels on federally regulated "consumer commodities" to include both metric and US customary units.
-As of 2013, all but one US state (New York) have passed laws permitting metric-only labels for the products they regulate.
+As of 2013, all but one U.S. state (New York) have passed laws permitting metric-only labels for the products they regulate.

-After many years of informal or optional metrication, the American public and much of the private business and industry still use US customary units today.
+After many years of informal or optional metrication, the American public and much of the private business and industry still use U.S. customary units today.
 At least two states, Kentucky and California, have even moved towards demetrication of highway construction projects.

 Canada

-Canada legally allows for dual labelling of goods provided that the metric unit is listed first and that there is a distinction of whether a liquid measure is a US or a Canadian (imperial) unit.
+Canada legally allows for dual labelling of goods provided that the metric unit is listed first and that there is a distinction of whether a liquid measure is a U.S. or a Canadian (imperial) unit.